Closed oriented 3-manifolds are subtle equivalence classes of plane graphs: Abstract

 \section{Abstract}

 A {\em blink} is a plane graph with an arbitrary bipartition of its edges.
-As a consequence of a recent result of Martelli, I show that the homeomorphisms classes of closed oriented 3-manifolds are in 1-1 correspondence with specific classes of blinks.
+As a consequence of a recent result of Martelli, it is shown that the homeomorphisms classes of closed oriented 3-manifolds are in 1-1 correspondence with specific classes of blinks.
 In these classes, two blinks are equivalent if they are linked by a finite sequence of local moves, where each one appears in a concrete list of 64 moves: they organize in 8 types, each being essentially the same move on 8 simply related configurations.
 The size of the list can be substantially decreased at the cost of loosing symmetry, just by keeping a very simple move type, the {\em ribbon moves} denoted $\pm \mu_{11}^{\pm}$ (which are in principle redundant).
 The inclusion of $\pm \mu_{11}^{\pm}$ implies that all the moves corresponding to plane duality (the starred moves), except for $\mu_{20}^\star$ and $\mu_{02}^\star$, are redundant and the coin calculus is reduced to 36 moves on 36 coins.
 A {\em residual fraction link} or a {\em flink}, is a new object which generalizes {\em blackboard-framed link}.
 It plays an important role in this work.
-I try to make the topological exposition as complete as possible: about half of the exposition deals with the topological preliminaries.
-The objective is to make it easier for the combinatorially oriented readers to understand the paper.
 It is in the aegis of this work to find new important connections between 3-manifolds and plane graphs.